 Those Sugar-Barge Kids

 NOTE: This fourth title in the Those Kids series was released world-wide in September 2018.
-It was shortlisted (as one of the top three Australasian entries) for the Environment Award for Children’s Literature, as well as awarded LIFE (Literature for Environment) status.
+It was shortlisted (as one of the top three Australasian entries) for the Environment Award for Children’s Literature, as well as awarded LIFE (Literature for Environment) status and the Book Excellence Award for children’s motivational.

-When three Tasmanian children meet a couple of home-alone kids who live on an old barge in New Zealand’s Bay of Islands, they soon find themselves heavily involved in an environmental battle with one of the local oyster-farmers.
+When three Australian children meet a couple of Kiwi home-alone kids who live on an old barge in the mangroves, they soon find themselves heavily involved in an environmental battle with one of the local oyster-farmers.
 The outcome is a triumph of lateral thinking, and a signal to youngsters everywhere that it is possible to bring about positive change in the world – even at a local scale.

 A fast-paced boating adventure which brings the Ransome genre squarely into the 21st century and promises to capture the imagination of even the most reluctant young reader.